 Today, on an average an online gamer spends thirty minutes on gaming.
 Of these gamers, 88% are on mobiles, enjoying the concept of ‘play on the go.'
 The top genre is a puzzle, action, and strategy-based games like the rummy game.
 These gamers are looking for high engagement games and want a smooth experience.
 The experience of games through apps is around 69% compared to enjoying the same game through mobile websites.

 Indian gamers are not very high spenders in online games.
 However, an engaged and paying gamer spends nearly one-third of their online entertainment expenditure on games.
-Even though there are some factors that drive an urban player, stress relief, and social interaction remain the key reasons.
+Even though some factors drive an urban player, stress relief, and social interaction remain the key reasons.
 The player doesn't want anything complicated.
 Short levels, easy to play games with simple controls, drive the maximum engagement.